azerion/gamedock-docs/upgradeUnitySDK.md

 #### Check Gamedock SDK Configuration
 Go to the Azerion > Gamedock SDK > Configuration.
 Make sure the fields are configured correctly.
-If not, fix configuration and press the ‘Create default configuration files’ button.
+Press the ‘Create default configuration files’ button.
 Browse all the tabs and Enable/Disable modules according to your preference.

 ![github pages](_images/upgradeUnitySDK/upgradeUnitySDK2.png)